meezwhite/OpString/README.md

     'c': 3,
 });

-// Set new value mappings using character codes opString.setValues({
+// Alternatively, you can set new value mappings using character codes opString.setValues({
     97: 1,
     98: 2,